 develop proposals for ways to shorten information paths without losing important information;

 • development of proposals for the use of platform or website with structured information on a given topic (such as forming a unified database of competitions, Olympiads, conferences, forums, and other extracurricular activities) in the universities of St. Petersburg for the integration of existing information systems into a single space.

-Smart learning focuses on providing holistic learning to students using modern technology to prepare them for a radically changing world where adaptability is essential.
-This form of education changes the way students access education.
-Constantly evolving technologies currently make it difficult for teachers to predict the future educational model.
-This problem is solved through intelligent education, which uses the latest technology to help both students and teachers prepare for the future.
-According to a new report from Reports and Data, the global smart education and training market is projected to reach US $ 1,047.
-75 billion by 2026.
-According to another study, the global market for intellectual education and training was estimated at $ 240 billion in 2017 and is projected to reach $ 994 billion by 2024, increasing by an average of 22.7% From 2018 to 2024.
-In General, we can trace the huge progress and interest of all parties in a reasonable approach to learning.
-The growing importance of e-learning in corporate and academic structures, active government initiatives to promote e-learning in emerging markets, and the increase in the number of mobile learning applications are the main factors contributing to the growth of the market for smart learning and training.
-That is why the topic of a smart approach to education is extremely relevant today.
+In the master's thesis, the theoretical foundations of the concept of smart learning will be considered, its characteristics and attributes will be highlighted.
+The author will prove that extracurricular activities play an important role in the context of smart learning.
+The forms of extracurricular activities will be determined to highlight the focus of further research.
+The second part of the master's thesis is an empirical study, which includes the collection of data and the formation of conclusions on a given topic, taking into account the opinions of leading experts in the field of higher education, including in the field of extracurricular activities.
+Also, the practical part of the work contains recommendations for the implementation of a method for transmitting information about extracurricular activities from the point of view of a smart approach.

 It is important to differentiate the concepts of smart learning and smart education, e-learning, e-education, intelligent education, intelligent learning.
 It is also necessary to separate the concepts, which is presented in the next subparagraph.

 THEORETICAL BACKGROUND OF SMART LEARNING CONCEPT

 1.1.
-Analysis of the selected definitions of the field of smart learning
+Smart learning: conceptual approach